 Staying compliant with medication adherence can be a challenge.
 Remembering that one certain med needs to be taken with food, while another on an empty stomach, another with a full glass of water, one before breakfast and two at bedtime, can make it highly difficult to take prescriptions exactly when and how they are prescribed.
 Engage the services of a home care agency, like JFS Care, for medication reminders.

 Cost can be prohibitive.
 When cost for a particular medication is high, older adults can be tempted to reduce their dosage amounts to conserve cost – an extremely risky behavior.
 The elderly can instead talk to their physicians about generic versions of medications, or other means to keep cost at a minimum.

 Learn about potential interactions with other meds.
 Bring the full list of all of the medications your parent is taking to a physician or pharmacist with knowledge in polypharmacy, who is able to confirm that the drugs can safely be taken in conjunction with one another.
 Make sure to include any over-the-counter medications taken regularly as well.
 For a quick online evaluation, this drug interaction checker enables you to enter each of a senior’s medications and view any concerns, which can then be shared with his or her medical practitioner.

-Contact JFS Care, providers of elderly care in Los Angeles, CA and the surrounding areas, at (855) 455-2273 for additional tips on medication management for seniors, as well as professional hands-on assistance with medication reminders, transportation to doctors’ appointments, and much more to assist those you love in staying healthy and safe.
+Contact JFS Care, providers of Jewish family services home health in Los Angeles, CA and the surrounding areas, at (855) 455-2273 for additional tips on medication management for seniors, as well as professional hands-on assistance with medication reminders, transportation to doctors’ appointments, and much more to assist those you love in staying healthy and safe.